 Best Case Scenario

 Let's start with the positive.
-On the generous front, there are farmers who let their free-range chickens roam on real fields and pastures, giving them free and easy access to extensive outdoor areas, complete with the chance to play (hay bales to climb! empty tires to pop around!) and food to forage (seeds and grasses and insects, oh my!).
+On the generous front, there are farmers who let their free-range chickens roam on real fields and pastures, giving them free and easy access to extensive outdoor areas, complete with the chance to play and food to forage.
 Chickens are brought inside at night in clean, well-tended coops where they have spaces to roost and nests in which to lay their "free-range eggs."

 These farmers are raising chickens the way most of us consumers think chickens should be raised, and in a way that matches notions that pop to mind when the phrase "free-range" is thrown around.

 Larger producers, however, have been known to follow only the letter of the law, not its spirit, and put an open window or small door that leads to a paved patch of ground at one end of a large, crowded hen house.
 They are, rightly or wrongly, legally allowed to label their eggs "free-range."